 “Never underestimate your power to change yourself.
 Never overestimate your power to change others.” ~ H. Jackson Brown, Jr.

-6. When you let go of a toxic relationship you make room for a healthy one
+6. When you let go of toxic relationship you make room for healthy relationships

 There is someone out there who is looking for somebody just like you…